 - 2) Attendance and satisfactory participation in all required sessions, as determined by the Course Director.
-Unexcused absence from an activity for which attendance is required (for example, Small Group session) may be considered as an issue of Professionalism and require completion of the Performance Improvement Program. - Satisfactory completion of all Epi/Biostats competency assessment modules, as determined by the Course Director. - Satisfactory completion of the Evidence Based Medicine practicum, as determined by the Course Director. - 5) Attendance and satisfactory completion of the Medical Informatics training, as determined by the Course Director - 6) Satisfactory completion of the Health Policy or Health Care Financing topical brief (Spring semester), as determined by the Course Director.
-Satisfactory completion includes submission no later than the due date.
+Unexcused absence from an activity for which attendance is required (for example, Small Group session) may be considered as an issue of Professionalism and require completion of the Performance Improvement Program. - 3) Satisfactory and timely completion of all Epi/Biostats, Understanding Study Design, and Evidence Based Medicine online competency assessment modules, as determined by the Course Director.

-7) Demonstration of the attitudes and behaviors of Medical Professionalism in all aspects of the course.
+- The dates by which assessment modules must be completed will be posted on the course Blackboard site under "announcements." - Satisfactory completion of the Evidence Based Medicine practicum, as determined by the Course Director. - 5) Attendance and satisfactory completion of the Medical Informatics training, as determined by the Course Director - 6) Satisfactory completion of the Health Policy or Health Care Financing topical brief (Spring semester), as determined by the Course Director.
+Satisfactory completion includes submission no later than the due date. - 7) Demonstration of the attitudes and behaviors of Medical Professionalism in all aspects of the course.
 Issues of Professionalism may require completion of the Performance Improvement Program.